timm/shortr/etc/src/docs/design.md

 <!-- a href="all.md"><img align=right width=500 src="https://ernesto.net/wp-content/uploads/2021/01/img6-home5.png"></a --->
 <a href="all.md"><img align=right width=600 src="xai4.png"></a>

 AI and XAI (explainable artificial intelligence) need not be complicated.
 For example, here we need just a few 100 lines of LUA to search N items to  find and explain the best ones, using just log(N) evals.
-Along the way, the object model we build could also be applied to  many other AI tasks (nearest neighbor, decision trees, bayes classifiers, etc).
+Along the way, we built an object model that could also be applied to  many other AI tasks (nearest neighbor, decision trees, bayes classifiers, etc).

+Also, this code serves as a demonstrator for the value of LUA.
+LUA is sort of like LISP, without brackets.
+Given a dozen "ten-liners", this code supports test suites for test-driven development, literate programming,  several tiny domain-specific languages, object-oriented programming, command-line arguments,  and lots of higher-order functions tricks.

 |       what | where                                                                                                                                                                                     |
 |-----------:|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|